isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/create-maps-customized-templates.md

+---
+title: Create maps based on customized templates
+description: Learn how to Create maps based on customized templates
+---

 # Create maps based on customized templates {#id225VF0808MP}

 You can create customized map templates and use them to create DITA maps along with the topic templates and map templates referenced in the map template